Admissions Requirements – Online Undergraduate Programs

 Applicants who do not fully meet the admissions requirements are considered if there are factors that point to probable success.
 Additional materials may be requested.

 Confirming your admission

 If you are offered admission, confirmation of your acceptance of admission is required.
-A $125 nonrefundable enrollment deposit fee, payable to Trinity International University, must be received to confirm your acceptance of admission and intent to register.
+A $125 enrollment deposit fee, payable to Trinity International University, must be received to confirm your acceptance of admission and intent to register.
+Deposit is applied to a student account during the first semester of enrollment.
+Deposits are fully refundable if Admissions receives notification of cancellation by two weeks before the start date of the session subterm for which the student applied.
 You can submit your enrollment deposit in your application status portal.

 The Online Undergraduate program is writing-intensive.
 Students are expected to achieve a level of writing competence early in their Trinity experience to excel in their studies.
 In an effort to ensure the success of all students, a computerized writing evaluation will be administered by The Thrive Testing Center for students who do not meet all of the following criteria: